lukemartinlogan/linux-bio-km/readme.md

 # 5. Tests

 ## 5-1.
-Determining the name of syscalls
+Profile different I/O methods

 This test allows you to see what happens in the kernel when you call read()/write().
 This test depends on trace-cmd.